strimzi/proposals/052-record-reconciled-versions.md

 Some users use the new `KafkaNodePool` CRs to facilitate upgrades through rolling out new brokers with new Kafka versions, reassigning the partitions and then delete the old brokers.
 This proposal should work with this method of upgrade, since the Kafka version + readiness checks will be track by the `StrimziPodSet`, so that when a user had finished upgrading via this method, the new `status.versions.kafka` should be updated accordingly.
-In the potential case where a user is using multiple `KafkaNodePool`s for a cluster using different Kafka Versions, it is my recommendation that `status.versions.kafka` is set to the 'minimum' of all these Kafka Versions, as a user is more likely interested in what the minimum kafka version is for API compatability, rather than the highest version.
+In the potential case where a user is using multiple `KafkaNodePool`s for a cluster using different Kafka Versions, it is my recommendation that `status.versions.kafka` is a comma delimitered (sequentially ordered) list of all these Kafka Versions rather than the minimum or maximum kafka version.
+In discussions it was deemed unlikely that Strimzi would choose to support multiple Kafka versions at once like this, but this would be my proposal for how it is displayed to the user if it was supported.

 ## Affected/not affected projects